To play on the Falcons offensive line is like a badge of honor.

 Fullback Mike Cox pointed to the importance of film study this week to pick up on any potential weaknesses the Giants defensive line may have and become familiar with their alignments in different situations.

 But also important is going to be getting the running game going, which will help take the pressure off the offensive line and Ryan.
-Devonta Freeman's effectiveness running the ball may help dictate just how dangerous the Giants' defensive line is allowed to be.
+Michael Turner's effectiveness running the ball may help dictate just how dangerous the Giants' defensive line is allowed to be.

 "They're dangerous when they can pin their ears back and just go, knowing that we have to throw it," Cox said.
 "Running will definitely keep them honest and make them have to keep their responsibilities.
 It makes it a lot tougher for them."